arik12/SOFTWARE-ENGINEERING/README.md

 ## 🔹 What is Software?

+Imagine you open your laptop and click on a browser to search something.
+Within seconds, it responds and shows results.
+You don’t see it, but some programs are working behind the screen.

-Software is the set of programs that tell a computer what to do.
-It also includes related documentation like instructions or user guides.
+**Software is the set of programs that tell a computer what to do.

-In simple words, software helps the computer perform tasks.
+It also includes related documentation like instructions and user guides.**

 Software can be of two types:
 - **Custom Software** → built for a specific user or organization